LuisDeAnda17/61040-portfolio/README.md

 *My name is Luis De Anda, I'm a undergraduate at MIT, studying 6-3, and it's very nice to meet you!
 I enjoy playing video games, mostly Warframe and Mario Kart, and a big fan of the Jurrasic Park films and Godzilla franchise.

 Some fun facts about me:
-1. I love Carne Asadas.
+1. I enjoy Carne Asadas.
 2. My favorite dinosaur is the Ankylosaurus
-3. I enjoy playing with my Chihuahua.
+3. I love my Chihuahua.

 ![picture of snow leopard mama and baby](Image_Folder/image.png?format=jpg&name=4096x4096)